Hong Kong rail unions say latest MTR pay rises ‘disappointing’

 The rail operator announced its pay review results for more than 17,000 staff in Hong Kong amid rising tensions from railway staff over better wage benefits and an image crisis over shoddy work and glitches at two major railway projects – the HK$97.1 billion Sha Tin-Central link and the cross-border high-speed rail link.
 Last year the average staff pay rise was 3.8 per cent.

 For about 55 per cent of the staff who achieved a passing grade three, they will have a pay rise of 3.9 per cent.
 For those who achieved grade four and five, they will see a wage increase of 4.7 per cent and 5.9 per cent respectively.
-All staff will have an annual bonus of 1.3 times their monthly wage.
+Those who obtained grade three or above will have an annual bonus of 1.3 times their monthly wage.

 Frontline staff will get an additional increase of at least HK$300 per month.